Angered at French call to ‘reform’ Islam, tens of thousands gather in protests across Muslim-majority countries

+In the southern city of Chittagong, a protest of nearly 5,000 was organized by Hefazat-e-Islam, a hard-line Islamist group.
+The group’s spokesman Azizul Islam demanded that “Bangladesh and other Muslim countries end their diplomatic relationship with France and boycott French products.”

-Thousands of Muslims in Pakistan marched over French flags while calling for boycotts of French products after prayers, the Associated Press reported.
+Thousands of Muslims marching in Pakistan stomped over French flags while calling for boycotts of French products after prayers, the Associated Press reported.
 Police officers blocked roads near the French Embassy in Islamabad, the capital, in anticipation of protests there, according to the AP.

 The demonstrations were the latest sign of rising anger across the Muslim world, directed at Macron’s government’s rhetoric defending cartoons published by Charlie Hebdo, a satirical newspaper, which denigrated the prophet Muhammad.

-As France staggers after a series of deadly knife attacks carried out by Muslim assailants in several cities, the reaction to the violence by the French authorities, which included a crackdown on Islamist organizations, has united parts of the Arab and Muslim world like few issues in recent memory.
+France has been stunned by a series of deadly knife attacks carried out by Muslim assailants in several cities.
+But the response to the violence by the French authorities, which included a crackdown on Islamist groups, has energized parts of the Arab and Muslim world like few issues in recent memory.

 Anti-French protests have taken place in Bahrain, and stores in Kuwait and Qatar have removed French products from shelves.
-Macron’s portrait has been burned or stepped on in Turkey and Libya.
+Macron’s portrait has been burned or trampled in Turkey and Libya.

 The tensions intensified two weeks ago, after a suburban Paris teacher was beheaded for showing the cartoons of Muhammad in class.
 The assailant, who was shot dead by police, was identified as an 18-year-old Moscow-born immigrant of Chechen descent.